flurbudurbur/flurbudurbur/README.md

 ### Hi there 👋

 My name's Sebastián.
-I'm a Software Development student in the Netherlands.
+I'm a Software Developmer based in the Netherlands.

-I'm currently preparing for my finals! 📖🔍
+I'm learning Java